 Who has it?

-In 2013, there were over 56,000 total cases of syphilis reported to the CDC in the US.
-In California alone, there were over 3,500 reported cases of syphilis in 2013, the highest recorded since 1995.
+In 2014, there were almost 20,000 total cases of syphilis reported to the CDC in the US.
+In California alone, there were over 3,500 reported cases of syphilis in 2014, the highest recorded since 1995.
 Most reported cases of syphilis in the US are in men who have sex with men (MSM), but there has been an increase cases among heterosexual men and women in 2016.

 How do you get syphilis?